vizzuhq/vizzu-lib-ext/plugins/video-capture/README.md

 ```

-After registration it is possible to start and stop the recording.
+Once registered, you can start and stop the recording as needed:
 ```javascript
 const anim = chart.animate({
     data,